 - PRP triggers the body’s own healing mechanisms, leading to natural-looking results.

 With today’s innovative technologies, you’re able to enhance your body’s natural ability to heal your injuries.
 The doctors at The SMaRT Institute use regenerative medicine to treat a wide range of conditions and issues, from arthritis to sports injuries.
-To find out how people are using Regenerative Medicine, Stem Cell Therapy, Plasma Therapy, and more to improve their muscle injuries we invite you to listen to patient stories below or to contact the SMaRT Institute today.
+To find out how people are using Regenerative Medicine, Orthobiologic Therapy, Plasma Therapy, and more to improve their muscle injuries we invite you to listen to patient stories below or to contact the SMaRT Institute today.

 Common Conditions Treated using PRP Therapy